gregorwolf/SAP-NPM-API-collection/apis/ams/doc/doc/API/PolicyDecisionPoint.md

 ## isReachable

-As health endpoint <code>pdp.isReachable()</code> can be used since this function only returns true or false depending on wether the opa is up and running.<br/>
+As health endpoint <code>pdp.isReachable()</code> can be used since this function only returns true or false depending on whether the DCN engine has loaded an authorization bundle already or not.<br/>
 This method does not throw any.
 If the reason for a failure needs to be known use [ping](#ping) with the required DCL package of your application.

 * returns Boolean